mitre/fhir-exercises/Exercise_4/docs/part-2.md

     MACRA also served as a vehicle for Congress to declare a goal of achieving widespread exchange of health information through interoperable certified EHR technology by December 31, 2018.
 MACRA stated that there should be “widespread interoperability” and established metrics to determine whether, and to what extent, objectives have been met by this time.
     Source: [https://www.congress.gov/bill/114th-congress/house-bill/2/text](https://www.congress.gov/bill/114th-congress/house-bill/2/text){target=_blank}.

-Finally, in December of 2016, Congress passed the **21st Century Cures Act**, which will require EHR systems to provide Patient and Clinician access to patient data encoded with USCDI and implemented with HL7 FHIR and US Core.
+Finally, in December of 2016, Congress passed the **21st Century Cures Act**, which will require EHR systems to provide Patient and Clinician access to patient data encoded with USCDI and implemented with HL7 FHIR® and US Core.
 We'll talk about each of these topics in sequence.

 ??? example "Read more on the CURES Act here"
     * The CURES Act revised a definition of interoperability with three characteristics: